Use this guide to help you formulate nursing interventions for a hyperthermia nursing care plan and nursing diagnosis.

 References and Sources

-References and sources used for this nursing diagnosis guide for Hyperthermia.
+References and sources used for this nursing diagnosis guide for hyperthermia.

 - Barnason, S., Williams, J., Proehl, J., Brim, C., Crowley, M., Leviner, S., … & Papa, A. (2012).
 Emergency nursing resource: non-invasive temperature measurement in the emergency department.
 Journal of Emergency Nursing, 38(6), 523-530.